SSL / TLS

 nix

-2. Use either a crt-list or a crt-store to specify your OCSP stapling settings:
+To Enable OCSP stapling for one or more specific certificates, use either a crt-list or a crt-store to specify your OCSP stapling settings.

 Use a crt-list to enable OCSP stapling

-In the example crt-list file below, our PEM file is located at /etc/hapee-3.0/certs, as are our .ocsp and .issuer files.
+In the example crt-list file below, our PEM file is located at /etc/hapee-3.0/certs.
 We are specifying our ALPN options here as well, alpn h2, and enabling OCSP with ocsp-update on.
-Note that the ocsp-update on parameter can be included only in a crt-list.
+Note that the ocsp-update on argument can be included only in a crt-list.
 It cannot be added to a bind line.

 crt-list.txt